Married early, now a budding business entrepreneur

 Skills training provides new opportunities

-To help young women without any skills or training, Plan International offers vocational training classes to teach them the skills they need to earn an income.
+To help young women without any skills or training, vocational training classes teach them the skills they need to earn an income.
 Uma chose to learn poultry farming and joined a 7-day training course where she was taught the technical skills of rearing and looking after chickens, including dealing with illnesses.

-“I learned how to run a business, make a profit and manage the finances.
+“I learned how to run a business, make a profit, and manage finances.
 I was shown how to design a business plan which supported me when I started my business and to invest the profits to scale up the business,” Uma explains.

-Following the training, Uma received a start-up package from Plan International that included animal feed, feeding equipment, water pots, fans, medicine, a generator, and 250 chicks.
-“As well as from everything provided by Plan International, I bought the materials needed to build a shed on credit from a local shop.”
+Following the training, Uma received a start-up package that included animal feed, feeding equipment, water pots, fans, medicine, a generator, and 250 chicks.
+“As well as from everything provided, I bought the materials needed to build a shed on credit from a local shop.”

 At first, Uma was disheartened when 20 of the chicks died, even though they were receiving good care and attention, but the remaining chicks did well and grew into healthy chickens which she was able to sell at a good profit.

-“I learned how to run a business, make a profit and manage the finances.”
+“I learned how to run a business, make a profit and manage finances.”

 Uma